-Heart valve replacement without opening the chest gives new option for non-operable patientsJune 24th, 2011 in Cardiology /
+Heart valve replacement without opening the chest gives new option for non-operable patientsJune 24, 2011 in Medicine & Health / Cardiology

 An innovative approach for implanting a new aortic heart valve without open-heart surgery is being offered at Rush University Medical Center to patients with severe aortic stenosis who are at high-risk or not suitable candidates for open heart valve replacement surgery.